Nishant-Ramakuru/san/content/authors/admin/_index.md

 Leveraging 3 years of industry experience, and 2 years of focused business analysis, I thrive in client communication and data analysis, delivering effective solutions.
 My background spans the aerial imagery and manufacturing industries, focusing on mixing technology, data, and innovation.
 As a proven group leader, I bridge technical requirements and business outcomes, addressing client and team needs across diverse sectors.

-I hold a BEng in Aeronautical Engineering from [SDIT, India](https://sdit.ac.in/).